sophgo/sophon-sail/docs/source_en/module_cpp/cpp_Bmcv.rst

 * color :  std::tuple<unsigned char, unsigned char, unsigned char>

-The color of the line is the value of the three RGB channels.
+The color of the line is the value of the three BGR channels.

 * thickness : int